Penrith Stadium: History

-On June 17, 2021, multiple news sources reported that the New South Wales government was considering funding a major redevelopment of the stadium.
-The proposal would entail the demolition of the facility and the construction of a 25,000 to 30,000 seat stadium on the site.
-The stadium was reported to cost 200 to 300 million dollars and would be built with the funds originally allocated for the redevelopment of Accor Stadium which was cancelled due to the COVID-19 pandemic.
-On the 9th of December, 2021, premier of NSW, Dominic Perrottet and Stuart Ayres, minister for Tourism and Western Sydney, alongside Penrith Panthers players Nathan Cleary and Brian To'o officially announced the new stadium.
-Under the original plan, the current stadium would close its doors and be demolished at the end of the 2022 NRL season and will reopen in 2025.
+In 2021 the Government of New South Wales considered funding a major redevelopment of the stadium.
+The proposal would have entailed the demolition of the facility and the construction of a 25,000 to 30,000-seat stadium on the site.
+The stadium was reported to cost $200 to $300 million and would be built with the funds originally allocated for the redevelopment of Stadium Australia which was cancelled due to the COVID-19 pandemic.
+On 9 December 2021, Premier, Dominic Perrottet and Stuart Ayres, minister for Tourism and Western Sydney, alongside Penrith Panthers players Nathan Cleary and Brian To'o officially announced the new stadium.
+Under the original plan, the stadium would have closed and been demolished at the end of the 2022 NRL season and reopened in 2025.

 However, in July 2022, the NSW government entered talks with the Penrith Paceway, a major horse racing facility, to buy the land it sits on to build a brand new stadium.
-The new plan would allow the Panthers to play at the existing site until the new stadium is built.
-The plan is to then demolish the current ground.
+The new plan would have allowed the Panthers to play at the existing site until the new stadium was built.

-In February 2023, the ground hosted the 2023 World Club Challenge clash between two-time reigning NRL premiers the Penrith Panthers and four-time defending Super League champions St Helens R.F.C..
+In February 2023, the ground hosted the 2023 World Club Challenge clash between two-time reigning NRL premiers the Penrith Panthers and four-time defending Super League champions St Helens R.F.C.

+Following a change in government, in January 2024, the Government of New South Wales announced revised plans for a new $309 million renovation to transform the Stadium precinct into a modern venue for sporting and entertainment.
+The redevelopment will include a new western grandstand and refurbished eastern grandstand increasing the ground capacity from 22,500 to 25,000.
+To facilitate the redevelopment, the stadium closed after the 2024 NRL season and is scheduled to reopen in 2026 with the Panthers to play out of Western Sydney Stadium.
+The final NRL game at Penrith Stadium prior to redevelopment took place on September 13, 2024, with Penrith taking on the Sydney Roosters in a Qualifying Final in front of a sellout crowd of 21,483.